1pyke/Bayt/README.md

 - JavaScript moved to separate file

-- Go-Live-Server extention to run the App
+- Images moved to saparate folder

   ***